explainers-by-googlers/selective-permissions-intervention/README.md

 ## Security and Privacy Considerations

 The intervention is intended to improve user privacy by limiting access to privacy-sensitive APIs.

-There are no known privacy or security concerns with this proposal.
+One known security issue is that a child frame can test whether the browser considers its context to be ad related, by checking for the intervention.
+That an iframe is considered ad-related means that somewhere in the ancestor chain, the AdTracker considered the script that loaded the frame to be ad-script.
+This is an pre-existing issue with the other ads interventions in Chrome such as Heavy Ads, and preventing downloads from ads on the web.

 ---